Reference and Installation (Python)

 Binary Installation

-You can directly find the whl files for aimrt_py on the AimRT releases page and install them using pip.
+You can find the aimrt_py whl file directly on AimRT’s release page and install it via pip.

-First, download the source code via git or other methods, then refer to Ubuntu Source Build or Windows Source Build for compilation.
-After building, the whl files for aimrt_py will be located in the build/aimrt_py_pkg/dist directory.
-Finally, install them using pip.
+First, download the source code via git or other methods, then refer to Ubuntu Source Build/ Windows Source Build for building and compilation.
+After the build is complete, the aimrt_py whl file will be located in the build/aimrt_py_pkg/dist path, and can then be installed via pip.

 Plugin Installation Instructions

 AimRT adopts a plugin-based design, where different plugins correspond to different functionalities.
 Plugins are dynamically loaded at runtime and are essentially dynamic library files.
-Due to dependency-related reasons, some plugins may require separate installation.
+Due to some dependency-related reasons, certain plugins may need to be installed separately.

-After installation, you can view the installed plugins using the following method:
+After installation, you can view the installed plugins as follows:

 ls -l $(pip show aimrt_py | grep Location | awk '{print $2 "/aimrt_py"}')

-This command will display all files in the installation path.
-Files with names ending in plugin are plugin files (on Linux, *_plugin.so; on Windows, *_plugin.dll).
+This command will display all files in the installation path, where files with plugin as the filename suffix are plugin files (on Linux they are *_plugin.so, on Windows they are *_plugin.dll).

-Windows platform currently does not support plugins such as ros2, mqtt, and opentelemetry.
+The Windows platform does not currently support plugins like ros2, mqtt, opentelemetry, etc.